bernardo1024/Sanwaf-UI/README.md

 What is Sanwaf-ui & sanwaf-server
 ---------------------------

-Sanwaf-server is a Sanitation Web Application Firewall.
+Sanwaf-ui is a Sanitation Web Application Firewall that runs on the browser Sanwaf-server is a Sanitation Web Application Firewall.
 Sanwaf-server runs on the server

-Sanwaf-ui is a Sanitation Web Application Firewall that runs on the browser

-Sanwaf-server & Sanwaf-ui can be used independently or together

-when used together, they provide a code-free declarative validation system on both the client & server
+Sanwaf-server & Sanwaf-ui can be used independently or together when used together, they provide a code-free declarative validation system on both the client & server

 ![](sanwaf-ui.png)

 See the sanwaf-ui-demo.html for examples...

-Implementing Sanwaf & Sanwaf-ui
+Implementing Sanwaf-ui & Sanwaf-server
 ===============================

 1. Developer/designer configures Sanwaf-ui on html pages